 It's all vegan undernourishment until the end where the meat and potatoes are served.
 15-Sep-2019

 I can hear Paxton say "demon" all day.
 I can fall into melodious dreams hearing McConaughey narrate.
 The film straddles the supernatural with an organic crime story.
 It was a story that needed to be told straight or absolutely bonkers.
 The film lost the opportunity to provide readied performers with characters that could outshine them.
 It came close but its confusion expired it before the finish line.
 04-Sep-2019

 A genius beholden to society for a privileged life granted.
 A wife chained to such a man with no identity of her own.
 The story compels but missteps by presuming that we wont respect the woman unless she is of equal caliber.
 Why can't we respect the wife that stands idly by?
 There are more of them.
 Close was adroitly hired to give a schmuck his comeuppance but the writing lets her down.
 The countdown gets stuck when sudden happens and Close is abruptly halted from slaying.
 An almost.
 30-Jul-2019

 Object Of My Affection, The (1998)

 The intention is for its gay representation to be inclusive and equal to a straight lifestyle.
 It touches upon authentic concerns but its reality is askew.
-The main two keep chugging the charm and Allison Janney creates stillness when she exits a shot.
-It's a gay film made mostly to satiate a hetero audience.
+The main two keep chugging the charm and Allison Janney creates stillness when she exits a shot but it's a gay film made to satiate a hetero audience.
 20-May-2019

 Blume In Love (1973)